KTH/kopps-public-react-web/README.md

 And go to http://localhost:3000/node

-> Note: node-web is by deafult connected to a api.
+> Note: node-web is by default configured to connected to a api.
 If you don't have it running when starting node-web there will be errors in your log.
 No fear, node-web is still working.

 ## Development